 The build on the R3 is beautiful.
 This is a small curved slimline DAP measuring 80mm x 26mm x 13mm and weighing in at just 95g.
 When turned off it reminds me a little of the Shanling M2s form factor though it is slightly shorter and a bit wider with more discreet buttons.

-The entire front panel is dominated by a beautiful 2.5D glass protective screen housing an OLED display.
+The entire front panel is dominated by a beautiful 2.5D glass protective screen housing an LCD IPS display.
 The CNC aluminum chassis is contoured much in the same fashion as the R6 though curves at each corner are not quite as pronounced.
 Just enough for a small recessed panel top and bottom where the inputs and outputs are housed.

 The physical controls are slimline and discreetly embedded on each panel with just enough tactile presence to find them but they do not stick out enough to disrupt the smooth cut aluminum panel lines.